 Buses

-While not many tourists use public transport, if you're travelling alone or at most as a couple, taking the bus will save you money.
+While not many tourists use public transport, if you're travelling alone or at most in a couple, taking the bus will save you money.

 However, the ticket prices for airport buses are still quite high and many times the normal public transport prices in the Philippines.